CQQXY161120/Instance-Selection/README.md

 You can find more details in the paper:
 [Instance Selection: A Bayesian Decision Theory Perspective](http://jiyeliang.net/Cms_Data/Contents/SXU_JYL/Folders/JournalPapers/~contents/20223301.pdf)

-If you're using this repo in your research or applications, please cite using this BibTeX:
+If you're using this repo in your research or applications, please cite this BibTeX:

 @inproceedings{chen2022IS,
   title={Instance Selection: A Bayesian Decision Theory Perspective},